The Last Real Memphis Bad Man

 Thirty Years of Violence

-Within a thirty year time span "Wild Bill" Latura was known for violence that included:
+Within a short thirty-year time span, "Wild Bill" Latura was known for a plethora of violent acts that included:

 - A baseball bat killing